Getting started

 Location tracking

 The Field App can connect to your device's GPS setting to contribute to the map based on your precise location, which updates in real time.
-You can add points or trace paths based on your location.
+You can add points (and soon trace paths) based on your location.
 You can access this setting by tapping the location icon on the bottom-right of the screen.
 The first time you enable this you will see your device ask for permission to use your location.

 When location tracking is enabled the icon will be a solid blue and your location will appear on the screen as a blue dot.